- Windows hides advanced power plans like Maximum/Ultimate Performance that reduce latency and prioritize speed over saving.

 Check if hidden mode really improves your PC

-It's easy to get carried away by the subjective feeling that your PC is "running smoother," but if you want to know if the Maximum Performance plan actually provides any tangible benefits, the ideal thing to do is measure before and afterThis way you can decide with data whether it's worth keeping it active.
+It's easy to get carried away by the subjective feeling that your PC is "running smoother," but if you want to know if the Maximum Performance plan offers any tangible benefits, it's best to measure before and after .
+This way, you can decide with data whether it's worth keeping it active.

 Simultaneously, monitor the CPU, GPU, and disk temperatures during these tests, as well as power consumption on laptops (many utilities display the approximate consumption or the percentage of battery lost per hour).
-This will allow you to see if the performance gain justifies the increased consumption and heat.
+This will allow you to see if the performance gain justifies the increased power consumption and heat.

 If the results show a clear improvement in your important applications (whether games, professional software, or very demanding tasks) and the system remains stable and at reasonable temperatures, it's probably worth using Hidden Mode as long as you're plugged in.
 If the differences are minimal and noise or temperature increases significantly, it might be wiser to stick with the standard Balanced or High Performance power plan.